lichen-lab/MDeep/README.md

 pip3 install -r requirements.txt
 ```
 ## Usage
-You can see the hyper paramenters for pCNN by help option:
+You can see the hyper paramenters for MDeep by help option:

 ```
 usage: pCNN.py [-h] [--train] [--evaluation] [--test]